About

 Partitions

-A partition is a logical collections of nodes that comprise different hardware resources and limits to help meet the wide variety of jobs that get scheduled on the cluster.
+A partition is a logical collection of nodes that comprise different hardware resources and limits to help meet the wide variety of jobs that get scheduled on the cluster.
 Occasionally, the Research Computing team might need to make updates to the partitions based on monitoring job submissions to help reduce job wait times.
 As our cluster grows, changes to the partitions also help to ensure the fair, efficient distribution of resources for all jobs being submitted to the cluster.

-On Discovery, there are several partitions.
+On Explorer, there are several partitions available to users.

-• General Access: i.e., debugexpressshortgpu-short, gpu
+• General Access: debugexpressshortgpu-shortgpu, gpu-interactive

-• Application Only: i.e., longlargemultigpu
+• Application Only: longlargemultigpu

 • Courses: Dedicated to the use of students and instructors for the duration of a course.

-• PI Owned: Private partitions that include hardware that a PI owns; can only be accessed by members of the PIs’ group.
+• PI Owned: Private partitions that include hardware that a PI owns; can only be accessed by members of the PI’s group.

 General and Application Only Partition Information